addiks/symfony_rdm/README.md

 roles that classical entities should fulfill in a rich/fat domain model.
 This project will try to lift as many technical limitations of the current doctrine2-ORM in object-design as reasonable.
 This is meant to allow you (the developer) to put much more of your business-logic into the entities which until now would have to be on other objects and unreachable from within an entity (or would at least need some workarounds).

-For a more detailed explanation, read the section "Why" near the bottom of this document.
+For a more detailed explanation why this was implemented read the file "Resources/docs/WHY.md".

 Currently this project consists of only two features, but it will be extended in the near future:
  - Load services from the symfony-DIC into the fields of doctrine2 entities.